Jo White FCA CTA

 Any losses brought forward at the date of the change of rules will be amalgamated with existing non-FHL property letting losses.

-We would advise landlords who haven’t yet considered how the rule changes will affect them to review their situation now, in light of the draft legislation and further guidance issued and to take action according to the longer-term wealth plans they have.
+We would advise landlords who have not yet considered how the rule changes will affect them to review their situation now, in light of the new legislation and further guidance issued and to take action according to the longer-term wealth plans they have.

 If you are a landlord and require advice on any aspect of property taxation, please contact us today and a member of our team will be happy to help you.